Skip to main content

 )

-You can override the output variable name in the Pipeline:
+You can rewrite the output variable name in the Pipeline:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3b